 So it's not you I'm worried about so much, it's everyone else I am.
 And unless you are absolutely certain that you and only you will be the one to drive your child, please think about the need to baby proof not just your home but also your car.

 HOW DOES IT WORK?

-In a nutshell, the Backseat Baby Alarm is a reminder chime.
+In a nutshell, the Backseat Baby Alarm is a reminder chime that works just like when you leave your keys in the ignition.
+Pretty simple.
 If you watch the 4 minute video you can see how it turns itself on, how it's turned off, and hear the chimes.

 WON'T I BECOME USED TO THE SOUND?

 Possibly, but on the other hand, our brains are trained by repetition.
 Nearly any time you hear the Backseat Baby Alarm's unique music box melody, it will be when you are with your baby and that constant reinforcement of "music box sound" = "baby in car!" will probably work powerfully to train your brain to automatically think "BABY!" anytime you hear it.
 Think about it.
 You hear the ring of your cell phone even more often but has your brain ever just "zoned out" it out so much you didn't even notice it ringing?
 Probably no.In fact, our cell phones typically have us so well trained that when someone else's phone goes off with the same ring tone as our's, we look around and reach for it - even when we know our own phone is right in our pocket or purse.